wakabibrian/Advanced-CSS-and-Sass/README.md

 6. What pseudo-elements and pseudo-classes are
 7. How and why to use the ::after pseudo-element
 8. How to create a creative hover animation effect using the transition property

+7-1 CSS Architecture

+_base folder_: For the low level basics such as resets and styles for the HTML and body element selectors

+1. base.scss file:
+2. animations.scss file
+3. typography.scss file
+4. utilities.scss file

+_abstracts folder_:

+1. variables.scss